sakawasser/sakablog/docs/_posts/2021-08-17-my-thoughts-on-science.markdown

 When we use the word 'science' we refer to 'scientific method' which we use to find out the truth.

-If you believe scientific method is valid; you believe there is a thing called truth and there is a way to find it.
+If you believe scientific method is valid; you also believe that there is a thing called truth and there is a way to find it.